diso/wordpress-openid/readme.txt

 the "Comment Form" option for the plugin.
 This will allow the normal website field to be used for OpenIDs as well.
-If this doesn't display properly for your particular theme or you simply prefer to have a separate OpenID field, you can modify your comments.php template to include an "openid_identifier" text field as part of your comment form.
+If this doesn't display properly for your particular theme or you simply prefer to have a separate OpenID field, you can modify your comments.php template to include an "openid\_identifier" text field as part of your comment form.
 For the default theme, this might look like:

 	<p><input type="text" name="openid_identifier" id="openid_identifier" />
 	<label for="openid_identifier"><small>OpenID URL</small></label></p>

-The input element MUST have the name "openid\_url".
-Additionally, using "openid\_url" for the id causes the field to be styled with an OpenID logo.
+The input element MUST have the name "openid\_identifier".
+Additionally, using "openid\_identifier" for the id causes the field to be styled with an OpenID logo.
 To remove this, you can override the stylesheet or simply change the element id.

 = How do I get help if I have a problem? =